 The majority of the story is told through the eyes of Jo.
 The character of Jo is so relatable.
 She is considered too bold and outspoken and tomboyish in those times but all that makes her more likable.
 The difference between the four sisters is clear from the beginning Meg is traditional, Jo is bold, Beth is shy and Amy is vain and can be self-centered.
 The themes of familial and romantic love run throughout the story and they are touching.
 Marmee (Mrs. March) is such an amaing role model for her daughters and all of them share a good bond with her; the can talk about everything and anything with her.

 The favorite part of the story for me will always be the dynamic between Jo and Laurie.
-The first time I read it, I had cried and well some things don’t change.
+The first time I read it, I cried, and well some things don’t change.
 They seem so perfect together and I felt so bad for Laurie when Jo rejects him.
-Her concerns are completely valid but it is still heartbreaking and I never expected it happen.
+Her concerns are completely valid but it is still heartbreaking and I never expected it to happen.
 When Jo confesses to Marmee how she is not in love with Laurie in any romantic way, it’s a hard pill to swallow.
-The whole journey of each of the character is satisfying as you get to the end.
+The whole journey of each of the characters is satisfying as you get to the end.
 The point in the story where Beth dies is so emotional and devastating to her family and the readers.

 I was a little shocked by the pairing of Laurie and Amy but it in a way it makes sense.
-The story ends on a somewhat of a happy note.
-Beth’s death leaves a huge impact but rest of the family band together.
+The story ends on a somewhat happy note.
+Beth’s death leaves a huge impact but the rest of the family bands together.
 Jo gets married to Professor Bhaer.
 Mr. March is finally home.
 Aunt March leaves Jo her mansion where she and Bhaer open a school.
 In the end, Marmee’s 60th birthday is celebrated with her husband, her three daughters, their husbands and her five grandchildren.

 Little Women is one of my favorite books but strangely this is only the second time that I have read it.
 I love the flow of the writing and the story.
-All the characters add something to the story and are well rounded and relatable.
+All the characters add something to the story and are well-rounded and relatable.
 Jo is my favorite.
 The story is happy and sad is equal measures I feel.